 A delicate singer-songwriter with the soul of a rocker and a gentle rocker in a role of a singer-songwriter.
 A romantic, poet and melancholic in one package with songs about searching for what we’re all looking for.
-David Pomahač has started a solo career with his new solo album through Indies Scope label January 2020.
+David Pomahač has started a solo career with his first solo album “Do tmy je daleko” (Indies Scope label, January 2020) followed by the live recording of this album release party which happened just the day before the first corona virus lockdown in the Czechia started – “Live 11/3/2020”.

 David Pomahač founded the project Bez peří, spent nine years in legendary Czech group Houpací koně, and enjoyed the party of the supporting band for Xavier Baumaxa.
 The year 2010 gave rise to the urban folk duo Kieslowski.
 The intimate testimonies based on the sound of a guitar, piano, two vocals and David’s lyrics gained a large fan base and full concerts both at home and abroad.
 Kieslowski released three full albums, several EPs, and got nominated for the Czech music Apollo Award.

 “Kieslowksi era is over but the songs remain present at my shows.
 I like them and they are part of my story.
 My new album is intense, playful, entertaining, loud, I expect from myself to play the best gigs with it.
 I keep trying to do things better, perhaps even differently and more intensively than before,” adds David.